haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <a class="prompt prompt-question">Consider the cluster scores and their standard deviations.</a>
 <a class="prompt prompt-question">Is the top ranked significantly better than the second one?
 (This is also
 reflected in the z-score).</a>
+<a class="prompt prompt-question">Which cluster satisties the experimental restraints best?</a>

 In case the scores of various clusters are within the standard deviation from each other, all should be considered as a valid solution for the docking.
 Ideally, some additional independent experimental information should be available to